-An Environmental Assessment (EA) was prepared for the Pproject by SCDOT and has been signed by FHWA.
+An Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) were was prepared for the Pproject by SCDOT and have has been signed by FHWA.
 A Finding of No Significant Impact (FONSI) will be prepared by SCDOT prior to the Final RFP.
-The EA is contained in Attachment B, and the FONSI will be placed in Attachment B upon completion and signature.
+The EA and FONSI are is contained in Attachment B., and the FONSI will be placed in Attachment B upon completion and signature.
 The Proposer shall be responsible for complying with the NEPA determination and all environmental commitments.